maximecb/batchmarching/README.md

 # Adaptive Ray Batch Marching (ARBM)

+A recursive screen-space algorithm to render SDFs.
+This technique is most suitable for CPU rendering.

+There is prior work in [cone marching](https://www.fulcrum-demo.org/wp-content/uploads/2012/04/Cone_Marching_Mandelbox_by_Seven_Fulcrum_LongVersion.pdf) using multiple rendering passes on GPUs.

 ## Running the Demo

 Press the numbers 1, 2, 3, 4 on your keyboard to toggle between 4 different raymarching algorithms: